 Rebranding is a polarizing topic in the marketing world.
 On one hand, it can be extremely exhilarating to re-imagine who your company is and express that to the world.
-On the other, brand projects tend to take longer than expected, they are normally very expensive, and it is very difficult—if not impossible—to tie a clear return on investment to any branding or rebranding project.
+On the other, brand projects can run long, they tend to be expensive, and it is very difficult—if not impossible—to tie an obvious return on investment to any branding or rebranding project.
 Hiring external support for a branding project is also difficult because of the intangibility of the work.
 You may be able to review historical efforts by a marketing company but you’re only seeing the creative outputs, not the actual process for getting there.

 Just like transformation pictures in fitness magazines, the six-pack isn’t the magic—it’s the steps it takes to get there.
-Same thing with brand.
 So, if you’re considering a rebranding project, you’re going to want to clearly understand the benefits you can expect from all of your efforts.
 Here are five things you can expect after you finish your rebrand.

 Benefit #1: You will know your true identity

 The job of any good branding project is to hold up a mirror and allow you to see yourself in your true light.
 All the good and all the bad—because it is all part of you and your story.
 Our CEO, Tiffany Sauder, describes branding work: “You’re standing so close to the mirror that all you can see is your nose.
 You think all you are is a nose.
 A well-executed branding project pulls that back and allows you to see your entire body and learn who you are.”